benjamin421/thebenjamin/content/research/bioelectricityaging.md

 ### _Electromagnetic fields in medicine – The state of art_[^11]
 >The biological activity of magnetic fields is a consequence of the effect those fields have on ion currents, as well as upon particles having a specific magnetic moment.
 This interaction causes certain orientations of physical stimuli, which influence the properties of cell membranes, electrolyte systems, sensitivity threshold for free nerve endings or cell capable of contracting.

->Magnetic fields, influencing the ions moving within the body by means of Lorentz forces, applied perpendicularly to the direction of ion streams and the direction of magnetic field forces’ lines, cause deflexion of the ion stream, as well as the direction of lines of magnetic field forces, thus causing the phenomenon of deflexion of paths along which negative and positive ions move, in opposite directions.
+>Magnetic fields, influencing the ions moving within the body by means of Lorentz forces, applied perpendicularly to the direction of ion streams and the direction of magnetic field forces' lines, cause deflexion of the ion stream, as well as the direction of lines of magnetic field forces, thus causing the phenomenon of deflexion of paths along which negative and positive ions move, in opposite directions.
 Moreover, ions gather in the vicinity of biological barriers, e.g. cell membranes in magnetic field, as a result of which ion polarization occurs (in accordance with the phenomenon of ion cyclotrone resonance – ICR) and change in the ion diffusion rate between the inside area of the cell and the intercellular space.
 A consequence of the above-mentioned phenomena is a change in intercellular concentration of ion, sodium, and potassium ions, among others, which has significant influence upon the intensity of numerous metabolic processes and the speed of nerve conductivity.

 >Other published studies indicate that the application of low-frequency magnetic fields is conducive to the regeneration of tissues damaged in accidents, thermal traumas, or due to other factors that impair the continuity of the tissues.